Archer03/react-create-conveyor/README.md

   }));
   return <button onClick={() =>
     myDispatch({ type: 'ULTIMATE_EVOLUTION' }).then(ability => console.log(ability))
-    // ability will be printed after all impacted rerender is ok }>E async 2s {age} {name} {breed}</button>
+    // ability will be printed after all impacted rerender is ok 🥳
+    // so the promise returned from dispatch is safe }>E async 2s {age} {name} {breed}</button>
 }
 ```